elk-audio/elk-docs/docs/html/_sources/documents/devkit_further_topics.md.txt

 $ systemctl enable midi-connections
 ```

-Sushi will still output its log file in /tmp.
-If you want to see the standard output as well, for example because you have put some debug printfs in your plugin, you can run `journalctl -fu sushi` (as root) to check that as well.
+Sushi will still output its log file in `/tmp`.
+If you want to see the standard output as well, for example because you have put some debug printfs in your plugin, you can run `journalctl -fu sushi` (as root).